metal-stack/metal-roles/partition/roles/promtail/README.md

 # promtail

+> [!IMPORTANT]
-> **Deprecated:** This role is superseded by the `alloy` role.
+> This role is deprecated and superseded by the `alloy` role.
 New deployments should use `metal-roles/partition/roles/alloy` instead.
 This role is kept for migration purposes only and may be removed in a future release.
 See the [alloy role README](../alloy/README.md) for migration instructions.

 Deploys promtail in a systemd-managed Docker container.